caseybn/README-Discussion/README.md

 -if you dont space after your symbol, a list will not start
 * you need to space before you type to initiate a list
+### Emphasis
+- bold: start and end word or sentence with **
+- italicize: start and end word or sentence with _
+- both: start and end word or sentence with **_
 ## Helpful Links
 [README Template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)